 More detailed stats are available on the Reporting menu on the site manager.
 From this menu, you can also monitor the WAF stats.

-Rocket.net is one of the best options if you are looking for a modern managed WordPress hosting that supports older PHP versions.
-At the time of writing (July 2023), the service still supports PHP 5.6.
-Rocket.net itself uses Apache for web server and MySQL for database server.
+Rocket.net is one of the best options if you are looking for a modern managed WordPress hosting that supports older PHP versions as it still supports PHP 5.6.
+The hosting service itself uses Apache for web server and MySQL for database server.
 Here are the detailed technical specs of the Rocket.net hosting service.

 — PHP Configuration